-An extremely versatile club DJ, Brad Slyde has performed scratch and breakbeat sets alongside everybody from A-Track to Z-Trip, including Q-Bert and Ninja Tune’s DJ Food, as well as appearing at parties for Frankie Knuckles or Mark Farina playing disco and house.
-With warehouse raves, loft parties and events at big afterhours clubs like Stereo and Sona under his belt, he also held down residencies at many other well-known Montreal venues, including Blue Dog, Tokyo, Saphir, B-Side, Jai Bar, Angel’s and Le Salon Daomé, performing 5 hour sets to a packed house on Saturday nights during his Heavy Disco parties.
+Brad Slyde is an extremely versatile DJ who has performed alongside everybody from A-Track to Z-Trip.
+He has delivered scratch and breakbeat sets opening for Q-Bert and Ninja Tune’s DJ Food, and played disco and house music at parties supporting Frankie Knuckles and Mark Farina.
+Brad has spent many years DJing events at warehouse raves, bars, restaurants, loft parties and big afterhours clubs like Stereo and Sona.
+Residencies have included Montreal venues like Blue Dog, Tokyo, Saphir, B-Side, Jai Bar, Angel’s, and Spirit Afterhours in Ottawa.
+He is perhaps best known for his Heavy Disco residency at Le Salon Daomé, performing 5 hour sets to a packed house on Saturday nights.

-Brad has had the chance to learn from some of the pioneer DJs that laid the foundation for dance music culture while throwing parties with NYC legends David Mancuso and Nicky Siano, and he’s also co-produced live music shows with bands like King Sunshine and The Soul Motivators.
+Brad has been very fortunate to be mentored by some of the pioneer DJs that laid the foundation for dance music culture while throwing parties with NYC legends David Mancuso and Nicky Siano.
+He has also co-produced live music shows with bands like King Sunshine and The Soul Motivators at venues such as Sala Rossa, Divan Orange and Les Bobards.
 Readers of the Montreal Mirror voted him one of the city’s “Best Kept Secrets” and Urb Magazine in California called one of his mixes “a stroke of genius captured on tape”.
-Brad has released vinyl on Vancouver’s Futuristic Funk Recordings, done editing work for UK record labels like Tummy Touch, and recorded turntable scratching in the studio with heavy metal band 5 Line Legacy and hip hop MCs like Takktiks and Chilán.
+Brad has released vinyl on Vancouver’s Futuristic Funk Recordings, done editing work for UK record labels like Tummy Touch, and recorded turntable scratching in the studio with heavy metal band 5 Line Legacy for an album on Indica Records, and independent releases by hip hop MCs like Takktiks and Chilán.